 Dual-Purpose and Folding Tables

 A table that serves multiple functions is a smart investment.
-An extendable dining table can be kept compact for daily use and expanded when you have guests.
-Similarly, folding tables or drop-leaf tables are incredibly versatile.
+An extendable dining table for small spaces can be kept compact for daily use and expanded when you have guests.
+Similarly, folding dining table small space solutions, such as drop-leaf tables, are incredibly versatile.
 When not in use, they can be folded down and stored away or used as a console table against a wall.

 Nesting Tables